keymastervn/keymaster/Presentations/20230217 - Code Review Guidelines.md

 ❌
 You should use this function when getting to init the component.
 ✅
-In order to handle errors better, let use this function as it has a rich content on errors so you can render it to the user, or treat the unhappy cases differently.
+In order to handle errors better, let's use this function as it has rich content on errors so you can render it to the user, or treat the unhappy cases differently.

 ---